GeoBrodas/hackarena/README.md

 ## Roadmap

-- [x] GitHub username validation on Hackathon details page
-  > Sice the form is publicly available on the `/hackathons/[eventId]` page, we decided to inlcude a validation on the GitHub username field.
-In this way only valid entries will be selected.
+> A comprehensive roadmap is available on this [Notion Page](https://georgey.notion.site/Technothon-22-d8278fe17bd34a75809b66a5d0fa24aa)

 - [ ] Block duplicate entries
 - [ ] Fix bug in hackathon form page (in the FaQs section )
 - [ ] Protected API routes ( **Critical** )